Therapeutic Recreation Diploma

 - use your knees, back, and arms to move clients who have minimal body strength

-- Being comfortable in groups of all sizes
+- be comfortable taking a leadership role in groups of all sizes

 - function effectively independently, on a team, and in stressful situations

 The Therapeutic Recreation Diploma program includes a 320-hour (two months) practicum in Year 2.